-Former world champion, Paulie Malignaggi feels Errol Spence Jr. and Keith Thurman Jr. are the cream of the crop at 147lbs and is keen to see the two champions go head to head in 2018.
+Former world champion, Paulie Malignaggi feels Errol Spence Jr. and Keith Thurman Jr. are the cream of the crop at 147lbs and is keen to see the two warriors go head to head in 2018.

 Spence claimed his first world title in May 2017, when he went on the road to fight the IBF world champion, Kell Brook – stopping the Sheffield man in the eleventh round to claim the IBF welterweight crown.